 The purpose of frosting or flocking is to imitate a tree covered in snowfall.
-This effect is often employed to create a decorative scene, as if pulled right from a wooded glen, with the tree still freshly covered with the snow that was on it when it was found.
+This effect can add drama and flair, and is often employed to create a decorative scene.
+The tree looks as if pulled right from a wooded glen, still freshly covered with the snow that was on it when it was found.

 Frosted: The tips of frosted tree branches gradually turn white at the edge, giving the green tree a subtle white fringe.
 The tree appears to have been touched by a strong frost, leaving a thin layer of ice on the branches.

 Flocked: A flocked tree, on the other hand, is covered with a white fibrous material which is sprayed on the branches to imitate actual snow.
 The material is clearly visible, coating the tips and branches of the tree with artificial snow.
 Flocking, unlike frosting, is a bit looser and can crumble off with movement or handling.
 Although the effect is striking, flocked trees are prone to yellowing over the years.
 To help prevent this, store them in a dry, cool environment.

 Sometimes someone may want a full-sized Christmas tree but they don’t have the space available.
 For people with limited space, wall trees are a great solution.